 Here you will find the steps towards starting a life and a career in Finland.

 Finland is one of the world's best countries to work and live.
 Working life in Finland is equal and fare.

 Find in advance if there is work available in Finland in the field of your expertise and start searching before you move.
 At Job Market Finland, you will find the current vacancies.
-EURES, the European Job Mobility Portal, maintained by the European Commission, also provides combined information on vacancies and the job market situation in Finland.
+EURES, the European Job Mobility Portal, maintained by the European Commission, and Work in Finland -webpage also provides combined information on vacancies and the job market in Finland.
 If you want to become an entrepreneur, find out what establishing a company entails.

 Those who have fled the war in Ukraine have the right to work in Finland.
 For this, you will receive a certificate issued by the police or border authority upon registration.
 You can register as a job seeker at the TE Office after you have received a decision on a residence permit.